TianshuFeng/DrugCell/README.md

 - **tcga_classification_linear_probing.ipynb** — Linear probing experiments for TCGA classification.
 - **tcga_classification_test.ipynb** — Model testing, evaluation, and t-SNE visualization of the learned embeddings.

 After setting up the environment, the project directory should contain the following key folders and scripts:

-After setting up the environment, the project directory should contain the following key folders and scripts:

 ### 1. Gene Expression Data and Ontology Files (`data/`)